akeneo/pim-docs/migrate_pim/upgrade_from_32_to_40.rst

 .. code:: bash

-    $ composer install
+    $ composer update

 .. note::

-    You may need to increase the memory provided to `composer`, as this step very memory consuming:
+    You may need to increase the memory provided to `composer`, as this step can be very memory consuming:

     .. code:: bash